wp-plugins/category-posts-in-custom-menu/readme.txt

 The custom menu only allows adding a link that leads to a list of posts and pages belonging to a taxonomy (category, tag or custom).
 I wanted to insert the posts and pages <b>themselves</b> into the menu, so I wrote this plug-in.
 If you want to list the posts and pages belonging to a certain taxonomy in the menu and if you want Wordpress to do this automatically for you, then I hope you will find this plugin useful.

-<strong>Now also works for custom post taxonomies and custom post types!</strong>
+<strong>Also works for custom post taxonomies and custom post types!</strong>

 = Using it =
 Enable the plugin and go to Appearance > Menus.
 Create your Custom Menu.
 Add a taxonomy (category/tag/custom) to the menu.
 Next, you can choose if you would like to replace the original link (to a page that lists the items) by the posts and pages themselves.